AkravasTheWise/AkravasTheWise.github.io/_posts/2023-09-12-IPT-recruiting-23.md

 # What do I need to know?

-As a general requirement, you should be a bachelors or masters student at Chalmers or GU accepted to a physics or engineering physics program.
+As a general requirement, you should be a bachelors or masters student at Chalmers or GU accepted to a physics or engineering program.
 That said, feel free to apply if you are enthusiastic about the tournament and think you can bring another perspective to the table.

 No specific seniority or prior experience is mandated—you'll gain ample knowledge as you delve deep into the problems.
 If physics excites you and you're keen on acquainting yourself with the methodologies and cognitive processes characteristic of scientists, I'm here to guide you through any required concepts.